|Sunrise on Kang Yaze

 I started brewing up at 2:30 am on Thursday, 28 June after being awake from 11:30 pm the night before.
 We began to climb at 4 am on a crisp and cold morning.
 The wind howled out of Tibet as we walked up the broad saddle to the foot of the north west face.
 A quick gulp of tea from my small flask made the task of attaching my crampons here a little more bearable and soon we were crunching up the snow.
 After a couple of hours we were on the western side of the mountain where we took another break, perched on some stones jutting out from the face.
 The Nun Kun massif dominated the horizon and there was a sea of peaks all around.
 The sun was taking a toll on the snow and it was becoming softer by the minute.
 Inexplicably, Ravi began to vomit and thereafter he was not his normal self.
 He became listless and weak and a few vertical meters later I had to ask him to stop and wait for us to come back.
 He did not argue, just nodded his head and sat down in the snow.
 We talked to him for some time, made sure that he could look after himself, that he had water and snacks with him.
 We suggested he start descending as soon as he felt himself capable.
 The terrain was not very technical and I knew that he could handle it, especially since we had left deep and huge footprints in the snow which he could easily follow and the weather did not pose a threat.
 I had climbed with Ravi three years earlier ( http://taccidental.blogspot.ca/2014/02/the-chango-chronicles-1998-third-time.html ) and knew he was a hardy soul and I did not feel guilty as Franco and I kept plunging up to our knees as we soldiered on upwards.

 Many hours later, and only 35 vertical meters below the corniced summit, Franco said he was too exhausted to continue.
-In 1988 Franco had climbed to around 26,000 feet on Kanchenjunga during the first Indian civilian expedition to the third highest peak in the world and I felt sad that he was stopping at under 20,000 ft!
+In 1988 Franco had climbed to around 26,000 feet on Kanchenjunga during the first Indian civilian expedition to the third highest peak in the world and I felt sad that he was stopping within reach of the summit!
 I could understand his condition : the deep soft snow and the intense heat of the sun had combined to extract every ounce of energy from our bodies.
 I looked longingly at the summit and decided that I was not going to let this one slip through my fingers - in a few weeks' time I would be emigrating to Canada and the opportunity to stand on the summit of a Himalayan peak, however modest, was not going to come along in a hurry!

 We unroped and I continued up the ridge, making sure I was a safe distance from the cornice on my left.
 A combination of fatigue and deep soft snow made my progress agonizingly slow.
 I would take 10 to 15 steps at a time and then stop, constantly knocking off the huge clumps of snow that would accumulate around the points of my crampons with my axe.
 I would stop, gasp for breath like an underwater swimmer just surfacing after a prolonged period, then repeat the process again.
 It took me almost an hour to cover the distance.
 Finally, I hoisted myself on to the summit boulder where someone had left some prayer flags.
 I contributed two Nestle eclair candies to the sacred pile and looked around with a glow of satisfaction.